Our Board

 Alexis Henderson

 Alexis Henderson is a peer specialist who is a founding member of the Gainesville Opportunity Center.
-Her belief in how effective the Clubhouse model is comes from personal lived experience.
-The GOC is a place where people are respected.
-Both Members and staff create an atmosphere of wellness and recovery where people are met where they are at without judgment.
-Primary focus is on strengths and giving people encouragement and credit for every step of their recovery journey.
-The Gainesville Opportunity Center is not only a beautiful concept, but it is effective in addressing needs and implementing real change in individuals’ lives.
+Her belief in how effective the Clubhouse model is comes from her personal experience acting as a Member Representative of GOC.
+According to Alexis, the GOC is not only a beautiful concept, but it is effective at addressing needs and implementing real change in individuals’ lives.

 Manny Quiroga

-Manny is a UF graduate who is happy to be back in Gainesville for his retirement.
+Manny is a graduate of the University of Florida and is happy to be back in Gainesville for his retirement.
 Manny taught autistic high school children in the Miami-Dade public school system.
-Manny has been very active on our Board and has played a major role in planning several GOC events.
+Manny has been very active as a board member of the GOC and he has played a major role in planning several important annual fundraising events to support the GOC.

 Reid Schreiber

-Reid joined the board in 2018 as a Member Representative.
+Reid joined the board in 2018 as a Member Representative of GOC.
 He has an Bachelor’s degree in Psychology from the University of Florida.
 He is a Certified Recovery Peer Specialist.
 He loves the sense of community at the GOC.
-He has seen my own life transformed by participation in the GOC’s program after over 10 years as an active Member.
-Serving on the board provides opportunities for him to increase advocacy for individuals living with mental illness.
+Reid’s life has transformed through his participation in the GOC as an active Member for the past 10 years.
+Serving on the board provides opportunities for Reid to increase advocacy for individuals living with mental illness.

 Bill Stephenson

-Bill Stephenson chairs the Department of Humanities and Foreign Languages at Santa Fe College, where, in his 25 years at the institution, he has also served as Professor of English and English Department Chair.
-He has taught courses in Humanities, composition, and British and World Literature at Santa Fe.
-Bill earned his Ph.D. in Higher Education Administration at the University of Florida in 2022.
+Bill Stephenson chairs the Department of Humanities and Foreign Languages at Santa Fe College (“SF”), where he has worked for the past 25 years and also served as a Professor of English and English Department Chair.
+Bill also taught courses in Humanities, composition, and British and World Literature at Santa Fe.
+Bill earned his PhD in Higher Education Administration at the University of Florida in 2022.
 Bill’s work in the community includes nearly 20 years mentoring middle school and high school students through Florida’s